 When you want to filter the data by using custom criteria, you can use a custom filter box.
-For this follow below steps:
+For this, follow the below steps:

 - Select a cell in the header row.

-- Press ALT+Down Arrow key for display the filter menu for the column.
+- Press the ALT+Down Arrow key to display the filter menu for the column.

-- Then a custom dialog box will appear which sets the comparison operator to equal.
-See below screenshot.
+- Then a custom dialog box will appear, which sets the comparison operator to equal.
+See the below screenshot.